Mission

 Our History

 Through the generous support of Academic Travel Abroad (ATA), the Fund for Education Abroad was established in 2010 as a 501(c)3 non-profit organization to address the need for an independent scholarship provider to enable more American college students to study abroad.
-Applicants from groups underrepresented in study abroad are given preference, in an effort to make the demographics of U.S. undergraduates studying abroad reflect the rich diversity of the U.S. population.
-Since 2010, FEA has awarded over $3.7 million in scholarships to 1186 undergraduates, helping students from all over the United States follow their dreams of studying abroad.
+Since 2010, FEA has awarded over $4.6 million in scholarships to 1369 undergraduates, helping students from all over the United States follow their dreams of studying abroad.

-FEA remains the only national non-profit study abroad scholarship provider funded exclusively with philanthropic support, and the only independent organization dedicated to providing scholarships to students who are least likely to study abroad.
+FEA remains the only national independent non-profit study abroad scholarship provider funded exclusively with philanthropic support.

 Staff